uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/steps/use_text.md

 One can use Inkscape to create SVGs.
 It is easy to add text in Inkscape.
-However, text will not show up in InkCut!
+However, text will not show up in Inkcut!

-To make text show up in InkCut, the text must be converted to a path.
+To make text show up in Inkcut, the text must be converted to a path.

 To do so: